godaddy/javascript/README.md

 }
 ```

-## Included dotfiles

-This project includes dotfiles with comments under the `dotfiles` directory, but **you should use the distributable versions of these files under `dist`.**

-### ESLint

-The styleguide uses `eslint` for all correctness focused linting.
-All strictly style related checking (i.e. whitespace) is handled by `jscs`.
-Only the rules exclusive to `eslint` have been enabled or disabled accordingly to make sure there is no overlap with `jscs`.

 ## Additional Suggestions for Best Practices

 This section is a place for additional best practices that may be useful but are not strictly enforced by this styleguide.
 Have something to add here?
 Great!
 [Submit a PR](#how-do-i-contribute).